hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/participant-values.yaml`` as follows:

+- Replace all instances of ``MIGRATION_ID`` with the migration ID of the global synchronizer on your target cluster.
 - If you want to configure the audience for the participant, replace ``OIDC_AUTHORITY_LEDGER_API_AUDIENCE`` in the `auth.targetAudience` entry with audience for the ledger API. e.g. ``https://ledger_api.example.com``.
 - Update the `auth.jwksUrl` entry to point to your auth provider's JWK set document by replacing ``OIDC_AUTHORITY_URL`` with your auth provider's OIDC URL, as explained above.
 - If you are running on a version of Kubernetes earlier than 1.24, set `enableHealthProbes` to `false` to disable the gRPC liveness and readiness probes.
 - Add `db.volumeSize` and `db.volumeStorageClass` to the values file adjust persistant storage size and storage class if necessary.
 (These values default to 20GiB and `standard-rwo`)

+Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/global-domain-values.yaml`` as follows:

+- Replace all instances of ``MIGRATION_ID`` with the migration ID of the global synchronizer on your target cluster.

 Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/scan-values.yaml`` as follows:

 - Replace all instances of ``TARGET_CLUSTER`` with |cn_cluster|, per the cluster to which you are connecting.
+- Replace all instances of ``MIGRATION_ID`` with the migration ID of the global synchronizer on your target cluster.

 An SV node includes a validator app so you also need to configure that.
 Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/validator-values.yaml`` as follows:

 - Replace all instances of ``TARGET_CLUSTER`` with |cn_cluster|, per the cluster to which you are connecting.
-- Replace ``scanAddress`` with the URL of the Scan you host.
+- Replace ``TRUSTED_SCAN_URL`` with the URL of the Scan you host.
 If you are using the ingress configuration of this runbook, you can use ``"http://scan-app.sv:5012"``.
 - If you want to configure the audience for the Validator app backend API, replace ``OIDC_AUTHORITY_VALIDATOR_AUDIENCE`` in the `auth.audience` entry with audience for the Validator app backend API. e.g. ``https://validator.example.com/api``.
 - If you want to configure the audience for the Ledger API, replace ``OIDC_AUTHORITY_LEDGER_API_AUDIENCE`` in the `auth.ledgerApiAudience` entry with audience for the Ledger API. e.g. ``https://ledger_api.example.com``.
 - Replace ``OPERATOR_WALLET_USER_ID`` with the user ID in your IAM that you want to use to log into the wallet as the SV party.
 Note that this should be the full user id, e.g., ``auth0|43b68e1e4978b000cefba352``, *not* only the suffix ``43b68e1e4978b000cefba352``
 - Update the `auth.jwksUrl` entry to point to your auth provider's JWK set document by replacing ``OIDC_AUTHORITY_URL`` with your auth provider's OIDC URL, as explained above.

+Additionally, please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/sv-validator-values.yaml`` as follows:

+- Replace all instances of ``TARGET_CLUSTER`` with |cn_cluster|, per the cluster to which you are connecting.
+- Replace all instances of ``MIGRATION_ID`` with the migration ID of the global synchronizer on your target cluster.

 The private and public key for your SV are defined in a K8s secret.
 If you haven't done so yet, please first follow the instructions in